verronpro/blog/_drafts/free-monthly-topic-ci-for-document-processing-in-constrained-environments.md

 ---
 layout: article
-title: "CI for Document Processing in Constrained Environments"
+title: "How I Stopped Trying to Control Everything and Learned to Love Boring CI"
 date: 202X-XX-XX 09:00:00
 categories: [ TODO ]
 tags: [ ci-cd, agility, craftsmanship, docs-as-code,
         solo-maintainer, enterprise, windows, ubuntu ]
 author: Joseph
-description: " TODO "
+description: "Why I embraced boring, constraint-friendly CI after realizing I'm not Google and don't need fancy pipelines."
 ---

-# Why this topic for February

-Office‑stamper is often adopted by teams inside large companies with restrictive CI environments: outbound network locked down, custom certificate stores, no desktop apps installed, and strict JDK baselines.
-In February 2024 I invested time in codifying a CI approach that keeps the pipeline reliable under those constraints.
-For a solo‑maintained project with sporadic adopters, CI doubles as both guardrail and
-documentation: it has to be readable, reproducible, and portable between Windows and Linux runners.

-# The constraints we design for

-- No interactive tools: everything must run headless and deterministically.

-- Limited network: builds can’t fetch arbitrary URLs; dependencies must come from configured repositories.

-- OS diversity: users run Windows and Linux; tests should pass on both.

-- Standard images only: organizations prefer stock runners (GitHub/enterprise runners) with minimal customizations.

-These constraints shape how we structure tests and scripts.
-If CI passes in this environment, chances are high that the library and CLI will work in the adopter’s pipeline without tickets to platform teams.

-# A pragmatic CI blueprint

-- Keep the build boring Use mainstream plugins (Maven Surefire, Failsafe, Asciidoctor) and avoid exotic runners.
-Prefer LTS JDKs and explicit toolchain configuration so the compiler/version is unambiguous.

-- Test on Windows and Ubuntu Matrix your workflow to run the full build on both OSes.
-This catches path, encoding, and file‑system differences early.
-If a test is platform‑sensitive, document why and fix the root cause rather than ignore it.

-- Treat docs as part of the build Build the AsciiDoc site in CI.
-Broken anchors or includes should fail the build; docs drift is a functional failure in a project where documentation is a primary interface for sporadic adopters.

-- Validate formats like a user would Exercise the CLI with small samples (CSV, JSON, XML/HTML, Properties) so adapters are verified end‑to‑end.
-  Keep samples tiny and committed to the repo to avoid network dependencies.

-- Emit helpful logs by default When a test fails in CI, the logs should explain what happened in domain terms.
-Reuse the generalized result description helpers from tests so failures are actionable without reproducing locally.

-# Agile and craftsmanship lens

-- Optimize for changeability under constraints: tests that run in narrow environments are a forcing function toward simpler code and clearer contracts.

-- Keep feedback loops short: fast, platform‑diverse CI turns “works on my machine” into “works in our reality.”

-- Prefer explicitness: pinned toolchains, explicit JDK vendors, and versioned docs make reviews and audits easier.

-# Solo maintainer + enterprise usage angle

-As a solo maintainer, a readable CI file is my runbook and my support playbook.
-When an enterprise team reports an issue, I can point to a workflow that demonstrates how we build, test, and publish—no secrets, no snowflakes.
-For adopters, this transparency reduces risk: they see a pipeline that mirrors their constraints, which shortens the path to approval and lowers the chance of surprises after integration.

-# How to apply this now

-- Start with a two‑axis matrix (OS × JDK LTS).
-Keep it minimal but representative of your users.

-- Build docs in CI and treat failures as regressions.
-It’s cheaper than answering the same questions in tickets.

-- Add a small CLI smoke test that stamps a template with a tiny dataset for each supported format.

-- Document the workflow in your repository and link to it from your contribution guide.

-# References

-- Example CI entries in this repository around late 2023/early 2024 show Windows + Ubuntu integration.

-- Related posts: Java 21 migration (Nov 2023); Post‑processing in
-  `DocxStamper` (Dec 2024); Multi‑format CLI support (Oct 2025).
+# The Fancy Pipeline Trap

+When I first started with office-stamper, I was enamored with sophisticated CI/CD pipelines.
+I wanted everything: custom runners, complex deployment strategies, fancy monitoring, and bleeding-edge tools.
+After all, that's what I was used to in corporate environments.

+What a waste of time.

+# The Solo Maintainer Reality Check

+As a solo maintainer, I'm not Google.
+I don't have a platform team, dedicated DevOps engineers, or 24/7 monitoring.
+More importantly, office-stamper is used by teams in large organizations with restrictive environments:

+- Outbound network locked down
+- Custom certificate stores
+- No desktop apps installed
+- Strict JDK baselines

+If my CI required exotic setups, it would be irrelevant to my users' reality.

+# My Asciidoctor-Inspired Approach to CI Simplicity

+Just like how I learned to appreciate Asciidoctor's balance of power and simplicity, I realized that CI needed to be boring to be effective.
+Here's what I mean by "boring":

+## Use Mainstream Tools

+I stick to widely supported tools like Maven Surefire, Failsafe, and Asciidoctor plugins.
+No experimental runners or cutting-edge technologies that might break in six months.

+## Explicit Over Implicit

+Everything is explicitly configured.
+JDK versions, toolchains, dependencies - nothing is left to environment assumptions.
+This makes the pipeline readable and reproducible.

+## Cross-Platform from Day One

+I test on both Windows and Ubuntu because my users run both.
+This catches path, encoding, and filesystem differences early - before my users encounter them.

+# Documentation as Part of the Build

+Here's where my love for documentation tools really shines.
+I treat documentation as part of the build process, not an
+afterthought:

+- Build the AsciiDoc site in CI
+- Fail the build on broken links or missing documentation
+- Validate that documentation examples actually work

+This approach comes from my experience with tools like Doxygen - documentation that's validated and maintained alongside code.

+# The Constraint-Driven Development Revelation

+Working with constrained environments taught me an important lesson: constraints drive better design.
+When I can't rely on fancy tools or complex setups, I'm forced to write simpler, more robust code.

+This is similar to how Markdown wins over more complex markup languages - not because it's more powerful, but because it's simpler and more widely supported.

+# My CI Philosophy: Predictable Over Powerful

+After trying to be clever with CI, I've embraced being predictable:

+## Keep the Build Boring

+Use mainstream plugins and avoid exotic runners.
+Prefer LTS JDKs and explicit toolchain configuration.
+When someone looks at my CI configuration, they should understand it immediately.

+## Test Like a User

+I exercise the CLI with small samples (CSV, JSON, XML/HTML, Properties) to verify end-to-end functionality.
+These samples are committed to the repo to avoid network dependencies.

+## Helpful Logs by Default

+When a test fails in CI, the logs explain what happened in domain terms.
+This comes from my experience with test engine reports - good error messages are as important as good code.

+# The Solo Maintainer's CI Toolkit

+As a solo maintainer, my CI configuration serves multiple purposes:

+1. **Runbook**: It documents how the project is built and tested
+2. **Support Playbook**: When users report issues, I can point to a working example
+3. **Quality Gate**: It prevents regressions and maintains standards
+4. **Communication Tool**: It shows enterprise users that I understand their constraints

+# Practical Implementation for Solo Maintainers

+If you're maintaining a project alone:

+1. **Start simple**: A basic matrix build on standard platforms
+2. **Add documentation**: Make docs part of your build process
+3. **Embrace constraints**: They'll make your code better
+4. **Automate quality checks**: Use tools like CodeQL and SonarQube
+5. **Keep it readable**: Future you (and potential contributors) will thank you

+# The Unexpected Benefit

+Boring CI made me a better developer.
+By focusing on simplicity and reliability rather than cleverness, I created a system that works for both me and my users.
+My CI pipeline became documentation, quality assurance, and a communication tool all in one.

+Sometimes the most sophisticated solution is the simplest one.